 Heather has gained valuable experience of completing Initial Needs Assessments, writing Case Management Reports and preparing in-depth costings.
 She has also organised therapy for clients, worked as part of a multi-disciplinary team and managed several directly employed staff teams.
 Heather holds a caseload of settled and unsettled cases for clients with complex Brain Injuries.
 Along with her studies towards her psychology degree, this places Heather in a good position to work as a Case Manager Associate with Stokes Case Management.

 Heather’s experience has allowed her to develop the necessary skills to support individuals who have suffered brain injuries to regain independence and achieve their goals.
 This involved working with clients from their discharge, to post-acute settings and right through their journey to independent living.
 Working with clients having a range of complex needs, has allowed Heather to understand the clinical needs of clients and ensure that they are signposted to the more appropriate professionals within litigation cases.
-Along with studying for her Psychology Degree, Heather also holds an ‘NVQ Level 5’ in Leadership and Management, a forty credit University qualification in Brain Injury with Headway and the University of Northampton and a certificate of higher education in Psychology.
+Heather also holds a first class honours degree in Psychology, an ‘NVQ Level 5’ in Leadership and Management and a forty credit University qualification in Brain Injury with Headway and the University of Northampton.
 Heather is passionate about providing a high quality of care and ensuring people are treated with dignity and respect.